sambanova/ai-starter-kit/search_assistant/README.md

 # Workflow overview

-This AI starter kit implements two distinct workflows each with a series of operations:
+This AI starter kit implements two distinct workflows, each with a series of operations:

 <details>
 <summary> Answer and search workflow </summary>